mike-albano/experimental/corona_watcher/README.md

 ```
 Line 32: # os.popen('open sound.mp3')
 ```
-Default is to perform the GET every 1 minute; feel free to change the following to increase/decrease that:
+Default is to perform the GET every 5 minutes; feel free to change the following to increase/decrease that:
 ```
-Line 43: time.sleep(60)  # Perform the check every 60s
+Line 43: time.sleep(300)  # Perform the check every 5m
 ```
 If you want to track something other than positive cases, change the 'parse_data' function and 'initial_num' variables around to suite your needs.